jinhoyon/jinhoyon/README.md

 Next.js · TypeScript · Tailwind CSS · Gemini API · Mermaid.js

 Built at the IBM BoB Hackathon.
-Paste a GitHub URL and get auto-generated architecture docs, interactive class/sequence diagrams, and quizzes — designed to cut onboarding time for new contributors on unfamiliar codebases.
+Paste a GitHub URL and get auto-generated architecture docs, interactive class/sequence diagrams, and quizzes—designed to cut onboarding time for new contributors on unfamiliar codebases.

 ---